-The southwest town of Montrose kicks spring fun into high gear with three big events on one May weekend.
-Up first, the Montrose Wine & Food Festival takes over historic downtown with fare from renowned national and regional chefs.
-The same weekend, the stunning Black Canyon of the Gunnison National Park serves at the backdrop for the 36th Annual Black Canyon Ascent.
+The southwest town of Montrose kicks spring fun into high gear with two big events.
+First, the Montrose Wine & Food Festival (May TBA, 2021) takes over historic downtown with fare from renowned national and regional chefs.
+Then, the stunning Black Canyon of the Gunnison National Park serves as the backdrop for the Annual Black Canyon Ascent (May TBA, 2021).
 The race leads runners and walkers from the valley floor to the rim of the canyon, navigating a more than 2,000-foot elevation gain in what has been dubbed Colorado’s toughest six-mile road race.
-And the city’s ninth-annual spring cycling event, Mission to Ride, takes place along the canyon’s rim.
-This noncompetitive century (100-mile) tour’s views will take any of your remaining breath away!
-If 100 is too many miles for you, there are 40- and 60-mile road routes, as well as a relaxed 30-mile out-and-back route to Olathe that’s become a favorite of the locals.

 Considered the kickoff to the always-anticipated Colorado rafting season, Buena Vista Paddlefest invites lovers of rapids to the banks of the Arkansas River, one of the nation’s most popular whitewater destinations.
 Festivalgoers can check out clinics, gear swaps, concerts and a disc-golf tournament.
-All the activities center around the fest’s main event — the Buena Vista Pro Rodeo.
-This freestyle competition among the world’s top playboat athletes will take place at the Buena Vista Whitewater Park as part of the 2012 USA Freestyle Kayak Point Series.
+All the activities center around the fest’s main event — the Buena Vista Whitewater Pro Rodeo.
+This freestyle competition among the world’s top playboat athletes will take place at the Buena Vista Whitewater Park.

 The season of outdoor festivals in the foothills college town of Boulder begins on the banks of its beautiful creek on Memorial Day weekend with the Boulder Creek Festival.
 Vendors offer everything from handcrafted jewelry to reflexology treatments to backpacks, and the locals come hungry to sample craft-brewed root beer, locally made chocolates, tofu burgers (this is Boulder, after all) and much more.
 There’s also live music on multiple stages, dancing in the streets, carnival rides, a beer garden and the crowd-favorite Great Rubber Duck Race, where thousands of bright-yellow duckies float down the creek to win their owner prizes and benefit a good cause.

-Grand Junction has been home to the Junior College Baseball World Series for 54 years.
+Grand Junction has been home to the Junior College Baseball World Series for more than 50 years.
 The tournament is a great opportunity for baseball fans to see young players from all over the county coming into their own before they hit the big leagues.
-Each year, dozens of players from the National Junior College Athletic Association are selected in Major League Baseball’s draft (including 2010's No. 1 pick Bryce Harper, whose College of Southern Nevada competed in 2009's tournament).
+Each year, dozens of players from the National Junior College Athletic Association are selected in Major League Baseball’s draft.
 The 12,000-seat Suplizio Field, set amid Colorado’s beautiful wine country, hosts all 19 games of the series.
 Visit the Junior College World Series website for information and tickets.

 Photo: Courtesy of the Grand Junction Visitor and Convention Bureau.